Why Is My ComEd Bill So High?

 Rising Grid Demand: Residential vs. Tech

-3. Multi-Year Delivery Rate Hikes
+3. Delivery Rate Hikes and a $15.3 Billion Grid Plan

 While supply is the most volatile part of your bill, the "Delivery" portion (the cost to maintain the lines and transformers) is also rising.
-In 2024, the Illinois Commerce Commission approved a multi-year rate plan for ComEd to fund infrastructure upgrades, grid hardening against climate change, and support for the clean energy transition.
+In December 2025, the ICC approved a $243 million rate reconciliation increase for ComEd โ€” adding roughly $3.10 per month to the average residential bill starting in January 2026.
+The ICC did cut $25.4 million from ComEd's original $268.5 million request, striking costs related to the utility's botched billing system rollout.

 How to Fight Back: Strategies for Consumers